Angel-Source-Labs/laravel-expressions/Readme.md

+# Expressions
-# Enhanced Database Query Expressions for Laravel
+## Enhanced Database Query Expressions for Laravel
 ### What is an Expression?
 An Expression is a string of raw sql that can be used in Laravel Query Builder statements.
-The Laravel documentation presents the concept of [Raw Expressions](https://laravel.com/docs/8.x/queries#raw-expressions) as raw SQL strings that can be created via the `DB::raw` facade or by using any of the [raw methods](https://laravel.com/docs/8.x/queries#raw-methods):
+The Laravel documentation presents the concept of [Raw Expressions](https://laravel.com/docs/master/queries#raw-expressions) as raw SQL strings that can be created via the `DB::raw` facade or by using any of the [raw methods](https://laravel.com/docs/master/queries#raw-methods):
 - `selectRaw`
 - `whereRaw` / `orWhereRaw`
 - `havingRaw` / `orHavingRaw`
 - `orderByRaw`
 - `groupByRaw`

-Laravel represents these expressions as an [Expression](https://laravel.com/api/8.x/Illuminate/Database/Query/Expression.html) object that can be created using the [DB::raw](https://laravel.com/api/8.x/Illuminate/Database/Connection.html#method_raw) method.
+Laravel represents these expressions as an [Expression](https://laravel.com/api/master/Illuminate/Database/Query/Expression.html) object that can be created using the [DB::raw](https://laravel.com/api/master/Illuminate/Database/Connection.html#method_raw) method.

 This package enhances Expressions with the following features
 - Add PDO-style bindings to Expressions